 The ability to place Shakespeare, the man, into his historical context can enrich our reading and understanding of his plays.
 While dealing with universal themes that will resonate with modern audiences, there are portions that will yield richer rewards if we are able to place the plays in their context.

-Shakespeare was born during the rein of Queen Elizabeth 1, or the Elizabethan Age.
+Shakespeare was born during the reign of Queen Elizabeth 1, or the Elizabethan Age.
 For an actor and a playwright, this was a boon.
 Before this time actors were at the bottom rungs of society.
-Most assumed actors were cheats and scoundrels, and public theaters rarely lasted long.
+Most of the population assumed actors were cheats and scoundrels, and public theaters rarely lasted long.

 However, Queen Elizabeth enjoyed the theater and great advances in the Arts were made during her reign.
 She was the last ruler of the Tudor dynasty and she was a force to be reckoned with.
-She had beaten the Spanish Armada, a feat that had seemed impossible at the time, and had emerged as a dominant power in Europe and the New World.
+She had beaten the Spanish Armada and emerged as a dominant power in Europe and the New World.

-Within England she was a patron of the arts, and they were thriving.
+Within England she was a patron of the arts, and culture wwas thriving.
 The Renaissance had arrived in England and with it incredible advances in art, science, scholarship and literature.
-(Italy had started the Renaissance, or rebirth, of Europe over 100 years earlier.)
 For the first time actors and playwrights were financially thriving and gaining respect and status.